- What is Macroeconomics?

 - To analyze consumer demand or demand of the product in the market– Misjudging of customer demand leads to a shortage of product and loss of sales and production in excess leads to excess manufacturing cost.

 - Setting Price of Product– Setting the price is one way to influence the production schedule and change the level of demand.
-If the price will be high demand will reduce whereas is the price is high company can make more profit but if competitors are selling same at lower cost, sells will reduce.
+If the price will be high demand will reduce whereas is the price is high company can make more profit but if competitors are selling the same at lower cost, sells will reduce.

-- Plan production schedules– Based on demand of the product in a market plan for production schedules.
+- Plan production schedules– Based on the demand of the product in a market plan for production schedules.

 Hence, less supply will increase demand and increase the willingness of a customer to pay a high price.
 The company keeps marginal revenue inside constraint of the price elasticity curve but, they can adjust their output and price to optimize their profitability.

 This has been a guide to Marginal Revenue Formula.
 Here we discuss Marginal Revenue Equations uses along with practical examples to understand the Marginal Revenue Formula.
 Here we also provide you with Marginal Revenue Formula Calculator with downloadable excel template.
 You can learn more about Excel Modeling from the following articles –